ILFExodus1414/Velvetworm-Gut-Microbiome/README.md

-## QIIME2 Pre-processing & Analysis (V4–V5, 16S rRNA)
+## Gut Microbiome of Velvet Worms (_Euperipatoides rowelli_)
 Author: Imelda L. Forteza,Ph.D.

 > **Note:** This repository is currently private and will be made public upon acceptance of the associated manuscript.
 A Zenodo DOI will be issued at that time for reproducibility and citation.
+It contains the scripts and analysis outputs from a 16S rRNA-based microbial community study of *Euperipatoides rowelli*, a saproxylic velvet worm inhabiting deadwood microhabitats in Australian forest refugia.

-## Repository Overview
+## 📁 Repository Structure

-- QIIME2-based preprocessing of V4–V5 16S/18S reads
-- Metadata and manifest templates
+- Metadata and manifest templates : MIxS-compliant metadata; manifest
-- Shell and R Markdown scripts for alpha/beta diversity, core microbiome, and differential abundance (in separate files)
+- Shell and R Markdown scripts for alpha/beta diversity, core microbiome, and differential abundance (in separate files).QIIME2-based preprocessing of V4–V5 16S/18S reads
-- Analytical outputs (figures, tables) are excluded here but included in the manuscript submission
+- Analytical outputs (figures, tables) are excluded here but included in the manuscript submission -`.gitignore` – File exclusions for local use
+- `LICENSE` – Reuse terms (e.g., MIT or CC-BY)
+- `zenodo.json` – Metadata for DOI generation (optional)

 ---
+## 🧪 Analysis  Structure

+- Preprocessing: demultiplexing, primer trimming, and quality filtering via QIIME2
+- Relative Abundance: Phylum to Genus level summaries
+- Alpha & Beta Diversity: Shannon, Faith PD, PCoA, PERMANOVA (R: `phyloseq`, `vegan`)
+- Core Microbiome: detection thresholds and shared genera visualized via UpSet plots
+- Differential Abundance: DESeq2 pairwise tests across forest site

 ## Overview
 This repository contains shell + QIIME2 commands (also embedded in an R Markdown) to: